ttungl/Statistical-Learning/README.md

 Stanford University
 ---
 ## Disclaimer
-This is from self-paced online learning course at Stanford University.
-I took this course to refresh the statistical concepts and almost materials are involved in machine learning techniques.
-The output of this course is to understand concepts and theories in order to interpret the data and analyze their insights appropriately.
+This is from the self-paced online learning course at Stanford University.
+I took this course to refresh my statistical knowledge and the materials are mostly involved in machine learning techniques.
+The output of this course is to understand concepts and theories of statistics in order to interpret the data, and analyze their insights appropriately.

 ### Materials
 + The same books that I posted in [Machine Learning course](https://github.com/ttungl/Machine-Learning).